danielharrell/SumLect2015/Lost_Idea_LA.md

-the world, against the traditional notion that it stood apart from the world, and even aloof from the world and even aloof.

-Sense of value of freedom, and nature of freedom, goes hand in hand with its fragility.
+the world, against the traditional notion that it stood apart from the world, and even aloof from the world and even aloof. to make the experience of a liberal education show and locating the place of liberal education firmly *in* the world rather than at all apart from it.
+This way of putting it, in fact, shows us the sense in which the defenses of liberal education that I discussed in Part One, in which it is by making liberal education And indeed this might be said of the entire line of defense that I described in Part One: that the defense makes liberal education a matter of something other than content, by making it a matter of context.
+And indeed the essential gesture in defenses of liberal education, once content is given up, might be described as contextualizing, where the place of liberal education is located firmly in the world rather than at all apart from it.
+The mantra of "usefulness" in defenses is perhaps the most important sign of this contextualizing, Sense of value of freedom, and nature of freedom, goes hand in hand with its fragility.
 And if we can be